Sonny West (musician): Music career

 In 1956 West formed a band with Jimmy Metz (string bass), Doc McKay (drums) and Buddy Smith (guitar).
 They recorded "Rock-Ola Ruby" and "Sweet Rockin' Baby" at the local radio station KLVT in Levelland.
 Bob Kaliff, a disc jockey at KLVT, then arranged for West to re-record the two songs at Norman Petty's studio in Clovis, New Mexico.
-The studio, however, did not have an echo chamber at the time and Petty therefore arranged for the recording to occur at the local Lyceum Theatre, essentially a live recording on an AMPEX recorder, in August 1956.
+The studio, however, did not have an echo chamber at the time so Norman Petty arranged instead for the recording to occur at the local Lyceum Theatre, essentially a live recording on an AMPEX recorder, in August 1956.
 Only 700 copies of the songs were released on Petty's Nor-Va-Jak label.
 According to Tom Lincoln and Dick Blackburn's Guide to Rare Rockabilly and Rock and Roll 45 rpms: "Next to Elvis' Sun rockabilly pieces, this may be the next most sought after rockabilly record by collectors".
 At this time Petty changed the spelling of West's name from Sunny to Sonny.
 Smith quit the band shortly after the recording session and West took on the responsibility for all guitar playing.

 In February 1957, West recorded a song, "All My Love", with McKay (drums), Metz (trumpet), and Glen Dee Hardin (piano).
 Only a few copies of this recording were made, which were sent to record companies to attract their interest in releasing the record commercially.
 One of the copies was heard by Buddy Holly, who with The Crickets recorded a version of the song at Petty's studios in Lubbock, as "Oh, Boy!" in July 1957.
 It was subsequently released in October and went on to reach number 10 on the US charts and number 3 on the UK charts in early 1958.
 The song was attributed to West, Petty, and Bill Tilghman, although according to West it was written by him alone, with Petty requiring his name to be added as part of the commercial contract with Holly.
 It was not until 2002 that West's version of "All My Love" was commercially released, when it was included on his debut solo album, Sweet Rockin' Rock-Ola Ruby.

 At the end of 1957, Petty took over as West's manager and arranged a two-year recording contract with Atlantic Records, with a minimum of four releases.
 In December that year West recorded "Rave On", which was released on February 17, 1958, with the B-side, "Call on Cupid", on Atlantic Records, but achieved little commercial success.
 The song was inspired by a line from Carl Perkins' 1956 song "Dixie Fried".